m27315/adept_student/README.md

 * MySQL 5

 # Installation
-1. Download and unpack software to web-server directory using the icons on this page, or by cloning directly from Github:
+1. Download and unpack software to web-server directory using the icons on this page, or by cloning directly from Github.

-`git clone https://github.com/m27315/adept_student.git adept_student`

 2. Create a separate MySQL database and user for this app.